minnesotanlp/LawFlow/README.md

 ```
 pip install python-Levenshtein networkx
 ```
-3. Go to `https://huggingface.co/minnesotanlp/` and download the dataset.
+3. Go to this https://huggingface.co/datasets/minnesotanlp/lawflow-reasoning-simulation and download the dataset.

 4. Put the dataset file under the `data_analysis/data` directory.